Freedom Index

 HB276 would increase the amount of sales tax that consumers would have to pay on online purchases.

 The Georgia State Senate passed HB276 on January 16, 2020 by a vote of 40 to 9.
-We have assigned pluses to the nays as this bill only serves to increase the role of government in day-to-day life.
+We have assigned pluses to the nays as this bill increases increase the role of government in day-to-day life.
 Rather than increasing sales taxes, government must reduce both the tax burden for citizens and the size of government.

 2nd Amendment for Hunting | SB72